-Join Jim LaPier for an in-depth discussion in this video Understanding paper space and model space, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Understanding paper space and model space, part of Learning AutoCAD for Mac.

 …AutoCAD allows us to draw our geometry in real scale or one to one.…This means we can draw a house in real dimensions, but…eventually we still need to print black lines on white paper.…To scale our final prints, AutoCAD uses layouts…and concepts known as paper space and model space.…These are somewhat abstract concepts, so don't feel bad if it takes…a little practice and a little use to become comfortable with them.…Obviously we cannot print a house plan in one to one…scale on a piece of paper, so it must be scaled down.…